The Radiators (Australian band): History

-The Radiators were formed in Western Sydney in September 1978 as a pub rock band with Brendan Callinan on keyboards and vocals, Brian Nichol on lead vocals, Stephen "Fess" Parker on guitar, Chris Tagg on drums and Geoff Turner on bass.
+The Radiators formed in Western Sydney in September 1978 as a pub rock band with Brendan Callinan on keyboards and vocals, Brian Nichol on lead vocals, Stephen "Fess" Parker on guitar, Chris Tagg on drums and Geoff Turner on bass.
 Nichol and Parker grew up in Bega where they attended the local high school.
 They formed a local group, Undecided, and in 1969 they relocated to Sydney.
-Callinan, Nichol, Parker and Tagg were all ex-members of hard rockers, Big Swifty which had formed in 1975.
+Callinan, Nichol, Parker and Tagg were all ex-members of hard rockers Big Swifty which had formed in 1975.
 Turner had been in Twister which had issued two singles in 1977 before disbanding.
 The Radiators signed with WEA Records and issued their debut single, "Comin' Home" in September 1979.
 It peaked at No. 33 on the Australian Kent Music Report Singles Chart.
 A second single, "Fess' Song/Gimme Head" was released in February 1980.
 In March 1980 the group released their first album, Feel the Heat, which was produced by Charles Fisher (Radio Birdman, Ol' 55).
 They supported the Australian leg of a tour by United Kingdom rock group, The Police.

 In 1981 Powderworks Records released Up for Grabs in August, which reached the top 40.
-The Radiators signed with EMI Records and, in May 1983, released the album, Scream of the Real, which peaked at No. 15 on the Australian Kent Music Report Albums Chart.
+The Radiators signed with EMI Records and, in May 1983, released the album Scream of the Real, which peaked at No. 15 on the Australian Kent Music Report Albums Chart.
 That month its lead single, "No Tragedy" reached the top 30.
 In 1984 they released Life's a Gamble, which became their third platinum album.
 In June Tagg was replaced on drums by Mick Buckley.
 The group toured constantly, averaging 200 gigs a year and by 1985 had performed an estimated 1500 times, Turner explained, "Your fingers and throat start hurting ...
 It's a bit of a grind and it seems never-ending... [but] there's nothing else we'd rather do than play rock and roll.
 I can't imagine life without the Rads".

 In late 1986, they signed with Mercury Records and released Nasty Habits in Nice Children in March 1987, which was produced by Peter Blyton (Chain).
 That June, Buckley was replaced on drums by Brad Heaney.
 Heaney was replaced in turn by Mark Lucas and then in 1988 Callinan left without being replaced.
 In January 1989 Heaney was a founding member of hard rock group, The Screaming Jets.